 Do you think you can reach your target score if you take the test now or later?
 If you have a target score in mind, take a few practice tests and try to assess yourself to see if your score reaches your ideal score.

 Are you well prepared?
 If you are confident that you will acquire your target score, go ahead and take it as soon as possible!
 If you are not, then take time to prepare, practice multiple tests and go into that examination hall with confidence and I’m sure you will do amazing.

 Does my college require the scores of all attempts?
 If you are required to send in all your score reports, you must be cautious of when to take the tests and then decide accordingly.

-However, don’t spend too much time stressing on the ACT!
+However, don’t spend too much time stressing about the ACT!
 The ACT is not the only deciding factor when it comes to university admissions.

-Your college application must display consistency in extracurricular activities, good grades and top notch GPA, novelty in your college essays and much more!
+Your college application must display consistency in extracurricular activities, good grades, and top-notch GPA, the novelty in your college essays, and much more!
 Good luck, you got this.